dingjun6953/Accelerate-Python-codes-using-proper-libraries/README.md

 # Accelerate-Python-codes-using-proper-libraries
-This powerpoint slides demostrate how to accelerate python codes using some libraries.
+This powerpoint slides given in this repository demostrate how to accelerate python codes using some libraries.
 In particular, Just-In-Time compilation is used for acceleration.
 More investigations will be made soon and the investigation results will be uploaded here for share.